MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cribl.md

 ---
-title: 'Ingest data from Cribl stream into Azure Data Explorer'
+title: 'Ingest data from Cribl Stream into Azure Data Explorer'
 description: In this article, you learn how to ingest (load) data into Azure Data Explorer from Cribl stream. ms.reviewer: ramacg ms.topic: how-to